Futurism: Italian Futurism

 They often painted modern urban scenes.
-Carrà's Funeral of the Anarchist Galli (1910–11) is a large canvas representing events that the artist had himself been involved in, in 1904.
+Carrà's Funeral of the Anarchist Galli (1910–1911) is a large canvas representing events that the artist himself had been involved with in 1904.
 The action of a police attack and riot is rendered energetically with diagonals and broken planes.
 His Leaving the Theatre (1910–11) uses a Divisionist technique to render isolated and faceless figures trudging home at night under street lights.